react-cosmos/react-cosmos/CONTRIBUTING.md

 ## Hey there!

-So you want to know more about React Cosmos... _Excellent!_
+So you want to know more about React Cosmos... _Sweet!_

 > You're probably a nice person and don't need to here this.
 At the same time, however, you _could_ be one of the assholes roaming the world.
 So please follow our [Code of Conduct](CODE_OF_CONDUCT.md) and respect the people you interact with.